wariat85/ha-candy-bianca/README.md

 - Dedicated selects for program preset, target temperature and spin speed
 - Configure washer IP from UI (Config Flow)
 - Configure refresh interval from UI (Options Flow)
+- Optional Assist satellite notification when a program finishes
 - Program presets (Rapid 14/30/44/59, Asciugatura Misti ...) selectable directly in the service or via the new **Program Preset** select entity

 ## Installation via HACS